leepaul009/models/deep_speech_2/new_readme.md

 # Deep Speech 2 on PaddlePaddle
 This doc help you to implement the deepSpeech2 that achieve a best performance in the Intel CPU platform.
 Please note that the RNN Mode used here is the Batch Mode.

+## Run original DS2 on the original paddlepaddle
-## Firstly, plz check the commit number of DeepSpeech2 and PaddlePaddle shown as follow
+### Firstly, the commit number of DeepSpeech2 and PaddlePaddle that used here are shown as follow
 DeepSpeech2:
 ```
 commit f9801433701abe54c7cbc442bd509698f44b6f0c